'Invisible Man' by Ralph Ellison: A comment

 Claireece Precious Jones

-Case study - 2 pages - Humanities/philosophy
+Case study - 2 pages - Philosophy

-In Sapphire's Push, the reader is immediately pulled into the harsh life of Claireece Precious Jones, a sixteen year old girl who lives in an abusive household with her two children, suffering rape and incest by her father as well as sexual and physical abuse from her mother....
+In Sapphire's Push, the reader is immediately pulled into the harsh life of Claireece “Precious” Jones, a sixteen year old girl who lives in an abusive household with her two children, suffering rape and incest by her father as well as sexual and physical abuse from her mother....

 Gambling Art: A Psychoanalytic Interpretation of Nathaniel Hawthorne's Custom-House Introduction